How Many Quarts Are in 5 Gallons? A full breakdown to Liquid Measurement

 Q: What is the difference between a liquid quart and a dry quart?

 A: While both are called "quarts," a liquid quart and a dry quart are different units of volume.
 A liquid quart is used for measuring liquids, while a dry quart is a slightly larger unit used for measuring dry goods.
-The difference in volume is due to the way these measurements were historically established.
+So the difference in volume is due to the way these measurements were historically established.
 Their size also varies based on whether you are using the US customary system or the Imperial system.

 Q: Are gallons and quarts part of the metric system?